Snyssfx/clicks_counter/README.md

 # clicks_counter
-The server waits for websocket connection from clients, then get some statistical info, e.g.: `{"id": 123, "label": "view"}` and store it in database.
+The server waits for websocket connection from clients, then get some statistical info, e.g.: `{"id": 123, "label": "view"}`, increment counters and store them in database.

 The server can be split to 2 parts:
-1) websocket server, that store all info in cache (redis here)
+1) websocket server, that store accumulate all info in cache (redis here)
-2) coroutine that consume the info from redis and store it in database (MySQL)
+2) coroutine that consume that info from redis and store it in database (MySQL)